 I would like to start this week’s post earlier because it will be a crazy week before the semester is over.
 I have read a few blogs from our classmates and I found that the students from the countries other than the U.S. more likely to write their thoughts related to their own country.
 I think that might be one of the purposes of the article that lead the reader’s thoughts of how they predict open education movement develops in their own country.

-Elisa from Italy.
+This time I would like to start with Elisa from Italy.
 She points out three important mainstreams to be considered:

 1. the cultural aspect